Private equity in Italy: market and regulatory overview

 A management team, composed of top managers, which represents the company's operational engine, selecting the options for the fund's investments and exits.

-Private equity funds are treated as common funds and, together with other forms of investment, are considered to be collective investment undertakings.
+Private equity funds are normally set up as investment funds (fondi comuni di investimento) and, together with other forms of investment, are considered to be collective investment undertakings.

 A public offering of private equity fund units requires prior approval by Consob and the publication of a prospectus.
 Certain exemptions may be available (see below, Exemptions).